faitholopade/College/README.md

 # College

-College assignments and projects in a variety of languages including but not limited to: Java, Processing, Verilog, ARM assembly, MATLAB, R and others.
+College assignments and projects in a variety of languages including but not limited to: Java, Python, C, Processing, VHDL, XML, UML, Excel, Verilog, ARM Assembly, MATLAB, R and others.

 Continually growing as I progress through my degree!